AlexRogalskiy/bash-cd/README.md

     sudo ./env/setup.sh
     sudo ./apply.sh install
+    #You may need to REBOOT at this point, depnding what you did in setup.sh

 On the bash-cd github repository, under settings, add a webhook for each target machine, using defaults for push-events-only and the following URL: